ant-design/ant-design/components/table/demo/row-selection-and-operation.md

 ---
 order: 2
 title:
-  en-US: Selection and action
+  en-US: Selection and operation
   zh-CN: 选择和操作
 ---

 ## en-US

-Make actions and clear selection after select some rows by using `rowSelection.selectedRowKeys` to control selected rows.
+To perform operations and clear selections after selecting some rows, use `rowSelection.selectedRowKeys` to control selected rows.

 # zh-CN